WHAT A CHARACTER!

 Background Knowledge

 Characters are an essential element of the fictional story.
-Through a book’s characters, readers learn good versus evil and can see themselves or whom they would like to be.
-Characters drive the stories - from their traits to their actions, from their feelings to how they change throughout the book.
+Through a book's characters, readers learn good versus evil and can see themselves or who they would like to be.
+Characters drive the stories—from their traits and actions to their feelings and how they change throughout the book.
 Readers connect to the characters, which is why so many book series are popular.
 For example, the Harry Potter series would not be popular without Harry, the boy who lived.

 At a basic level, students need to be able to identify the characters in a fictional story.
 Who are the main characters or the most important characters?
 Who are the minor characters?
 How do they fit into the story?
-Once students can identify the characters, it is time to dig a little deeper and begin to analyze characters.
-Excellent readers do this intuitively - they question motives, consider actions, and try to make sense of how a character changes and why.
+Once students can identify the characters, it is time to dig a little deeper and begin analyzing them.
+Excellent readers do this intuitively—they question motives, consider actions, and try to make sense of how a character changes and why.
 Most readers need to be led down this path, but once they are taught, it becomes second nature.

 Elements of Character Analysis include: